 We, at Tish Press & Company, provide here an introduction to the taxation in the UK of income arising outside the UK for non UK domiciled individuals.
-If you live in the London area we can advise you of the effects of this legislation and deal with any tax issues arising.
+If you live in the Shenfield area we can advise you of the effects of this legislation and deal with any tax issues arising.

 This factsheet sets out the rules which deal with the taxation in the UK of income and capital gains arising outside the UK, for non UK domiciled individuals.